SAP-samples/teched2025-AD161/exercises/ex1/README.md

 Notice how the connection data has become part of the Flight data.

-## Exercise 1.8 - Export API service as integration package
+## Exercise 1.8 - Export API service

 After completing these steps you will have an API package for the new service `sap.capire.flights.data`.